nmack41/db_lookup/README.md

 ## Logging

 ChatDB uses [Logfire](https://github.com/logfire-sh/logfire) for logging (via `pydantic-ai`).
-Check [here](https://logfire.pydantic.dev/docs/#logfire) for how to authroise and configure your Logfire project to receive logs from ChatDB.
+Check [here](https://logfire.pydantic.dev/docs/#logfire) for how to authorize and configure your Logfire project to receive logs from ChatDB.

+Use the `--log-level` option to control logging verbosity:
+- `DEBUG` - Show all debug information
+- `INFO` - Show general information (default)
+- `WARNING` - Show only warnings and errors
+- `ERROR` - Show only errors
+- `CRITICAL` - Show only critical errors

 ## Development